lbueti/forplot/README.md

 ![](man/figures/README-unnamed-chunk-9-1.png)<!-- -->

-The points of the forest plots can also be formatted.
+The points of the forest plots can also be formatted:

 ``` r
 set.seed(1345)